-The Directors are of the opinion that the system of internal control is adequately implemented for the current operations and there was no material loss incurred during the financial year under review as a result of significant weaknesses or deficiencies in the system of internal control.
+The Directors are of the opinion that the risk management and system of internal control implemented is adequate for the current operations and there was no material loss incurred during the financial year under review as a result of significant weaknesses or deficiencies in the system of risk management and internal control.

-Nevertheless, the Board and the management will remain vigilant and continue to take appropriate measures to improve and strengthen the control environment of the Company.
+However, both the Board and management will remain vigilant and continue to take appropriate measures and steps to improve and strengthen the control environment of the Company.